 We receive Medicaid revenues in excess of \$90 million annually from each of Texas, Pennsylvania, Washington, D.C., Illinois, Massachusetts and Virginia, making us particularly sensitive to reductions in Medicaid and other state based revenue programs (which have been implemented in various forms with respect to our areas of operation in the respective 2013 state fiscal years) as well as regulatory, economic, environmental and competitive changes in those states.
 In the states in which we operate, based upon the state budgets for the 2012 fiscal year (which generally began at various times during the second half of 2011), we estimate that, on a blended basis, our aggregate Medicaid rates have been reduced by approximately 3% to 4% (or approximately \$45 million to \$55 million annually) from the average rates in effect during the states' 2011 fiscal years (which generally ended during the third quarter of 2011).
-Our consolidated results of operations for the three and six-month periods ended June 30, 2012 include the pro rata portion of these Medicaid rate reductions.
-Based upon the state budgets for the 2013 fiscal year (which generally begin at various times during the second half of 2012), we estimate that, on a blended basis, our aggregate Medicaid rates will be reduced by approximately .5% to 1% (or approximately \$8 million to \$15 million annually) from the average rates in effect during the states' 2012 fiscal years (which generally end during the third quarter of 2012).
-We can provide no assurance that further reductions to Medicaid revenues, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations.
+Our consolidated results of operations for the three and nine-month periods ended September 30, 2012 include the pro rata portion of these Medicaid rate reductions.
+Based upon the state budgets for the 2013 fiscal year (which generally begin at various times during the second half of 2012), we estimate that, on a blended basis, our aggregate Medicaid rates will be reduced by approximately 1% (or approximately \$15 million annually) from the average rates in effect during the states' 2012 fiscal years (which generally ended during the third, on a blended basis, our aggregate Medicaid rates will be reduced by approximately 1% (or approximately \$15 million annually) from the average rates in effect during the states' 2012), we can provide no assurance that further reductions to Medicaid revenues, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations.

-Certain of our acute care hospitals located in various counties of Texas (Hildalgo, Maverick, Potter and Webb) participate in CMS-approved private Medicaid supplemental payment ("UPL") programs.
+Certain of our acute care hospitals located in various counties of Texas (Hidalgo, Maverick, Potter and Webb) participate in CMS-approved private Medicaid supplemental payment ("UPL") programs.
 These hospitals also have affiliation agreements with third-party hospitals to provide free hospital and physician care to qualifying indigent residents of these counties.
 Our hospitals receive both UPL payments from the Medicaid program and indigent care payments from third-party, affiliated hospitals.
 The UPL payments are contingent on the county or hospital district making an Inter-Governmental Transfer ("IGT") to the state Medicaid program while the indigent care payment is contingent on a transfer of funds from the applicable affiliated hospitals.
-We recorded net UPL and affiliated hospital indigent care revenues of \$7million and \$8 million during the three-month periods ended June 30, 2012 and 2011, respectively, \$12 million and \$18 million during the six-month periods ended June 30, 2012 and 2011, respectively.
-For state fiscal year 2012, Texas Medicaid will operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
-During the first five years of this program, the Texas Health and Human Services Commission ("THHSC") will transition away from UPL payments to new waiver incentive payment programs.
-During the first year of transition, which commenced on October 1, 2011, THHSC will make payments to Medicaid UPL recipient providers that received payments during the state's prior fiscal year.
+We recorded net UPL and affiliated hospital indigent care revenues of \$6 million and \$7 million during the three-month periods ended September 30, 2012 and 2011, respectively, \$18 million and \$25 million during the nine-month periods ended September 30, 2012 and 2011, respectively.
+For state fiscal year 2013, Texas Medicaid will continue to operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
+During the first five years of this program that started in state fiscal year 2012, the Texas Health and Human Services Commission ("THHSC") transitioned away from UPL payments to new waiver incentive payment programs.
+During the first year of transition, which commenced on October 1, 2011, THHSC made payments to Medicaid UPL recipient providers that received payments during the state's prior fiscal year.
 During transition years two through five, THHSC will make incentive payments under the program after certain qualifying criteria are met by hospitals.
-If the applicable hospital district or county makes IGTs consistent with 2011 levels, we believe we would be entitled to aggregate net revenues earned pursuant to these programs of approximately \$12 million during the period of July 1, 2012 through December 31, 2012.
+If the applicable hospital district or county makes IGTs consistent with 2012 levels, we believe we would be entitled to aggregate net revenues earned pursuant to these programs of approximately \$25 million during the state fiscal year state 2013 which ends September 30, 2013.